Mithgol/nwglobal/README.md

-This Node.js module provides a�workaround for [node-webkit](https://github.com/rogerwang/node-webkit/)'s issues [#702](https://github.com/rogerwang/node-webkit/issues/702), [#716](https://github.com/rogerwang/node-webkit/issues/716), [#832](https://github.com/rogerwang/node-webkit/issues/832).
+This Node.js module provides a workaround for [node-webkit](https://github.com/rogerwang/node-webkit/)'s issues [#702](https://github.com/rogerwang/node-webkit/issues/702), [#716](https://github.com/rogerwang/node-webkit/issues/716), [#832](https://github.com/rogerwang/node-webkit/issues/832).

-These issues happen in node-webkit because, as the�modules run in�Node�context, the�constructors of�their global objects (such�as `Date` or `ArrayBuffer` or�even `Array`) differ from�WebKit's.
+These issues happen in node-webkit because, as the modules run in Node context, the constructors of their global objects (such as `Date` or `ArrayBuffer` or even `Array`) differ from WebKit's.

-(For example, you�may�pass an�array to�the [async](https://github.com/caolan/async/) module that you have previously `require`d, but the�module cannot recognize�that.)
+(For example, you may pass an array to the [async](https://github.com/caolan/async/) module that you have previously `require`d, but the module cannot recognize that.)

 # Installation